webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/brandishes-an-exotic-shield.md

+---
+aliases:
----,aliases:,- brandishes an exotic shield,tags:,- Compendium/CSRD/en/Foci,---
+- brandishes an exotic shield
+tags:
+- Compendium/CSRD/en/Foci
+---

 You deploy an amazing shield of pure force that provides protection and some offensive options.
  ### Intrusion